CNC Machining Services

 CNC Machining Tolerances

-WayKen’s general tolerance is applied to ISO 2768 (medium) for machined plastic and ISO 2768 (fine) for machined metals.
+WayKen’s standard tolerance is applied to ISO 2768 (medium) for machined plastic and ISO 2768 (fine) for machined metals.
 Typically, we can hold a CNC machining tolerance from ±0.005″ (±0.125mm) to ±0.002″ (±0.05mm).
-If tighter tolerances are required, 2D drawing with complete information will be necessary.
+If tighter tolerances are required, a 2D drawing with complete information will be necessary.
 Our engineering team will communicate with you the critical dimensional tolerances and provide the highest degree of precision possible.